Lead-screw Conversion

 bronze

-nut assembly thus allowing the implementation of a very useful
+nut assembly thus allowing the implementation

 upgrade to the 9x20 lathe